Leicester Power Station

 Background

-Leicester was one of first nine municipalities to obtain legal powers to provide street lighting in the city.
+Leicester was one of first nine municipalities to obtain legal powers to provide street lighting in the town.
 The authority to do this was provided for under the Leicester (Further Powers to Corporation) Act 1879 (42 & 43 Vict. c. cc).
 However, little progress was made with the new technology.
-The Corporation of Leicester obtained, from the Board of Trade, a Provisional Electric Lighting Order in 1890 permitting it to generate electricity and supply electric lighting for the city.
+The Corporation of Leicester obtained, from the Board of Trade, a Provisional Electric Lighting Order in 1890 permitting it to generate electricity and supply electric lighting for the town.
 This Provisional Order was confirmed by Parliament by the Electric Lighting Order Confirmation (No. 7) Act 1890 (53 & 54 Vict. c. cxcii).

 Aylestone Road power station